 Cantata Peak (6,390 ft.)

 Cantata is one of the most recognizable big peaks in the Chugach, rising to 6,390 feet at the head of the well-traveled South Fork Eagle River valley.
-If you do a lot of hiking in the Chugach, it’s one of those mountains that you see so much of that you eventually feel like you have to give it a shot.
+If you do a lot of hiking in the Chugach, it’s one of those mountains that you see so much of that you eventually have to wonder is there way up that thing?

 It’s easy to see why the obvious west ridge route was the last to become accepted: it looks nasty.
-Hiking toward the peak, the west ridge resembles a steep line of craggy battlements atop the immense wall of cliffs on Cantata’s north face.
-Up close it doesn’t look much better: the very first step to tackling the ridge is a slightly unnerving sidehill around a set of Class 4 crags.
+Hiking toward the peak, the west ridge resembles a line of craggy battlements atop the immense wall of cliffs on Cantata’s north face.
+And the view never gets more reassuring: the very first step to tackling the ridge is a slightly unnerving sidehill around a set of Class 4 crags.
 On a trip September 2016 trip up Cantata, as we crested the ridge to Point 4755 and Cantata’s west ridge came into view, one of our group was a little startled: “Are you sure this is the way?”

 Honestly, yes.
-The route works, and if you do it right you will remain entirely in Class 3 (scrambling, but never rock climbing) terrain.
+The route works, and if you do it right you will remain entirely in Class 3 (scrambling, but never rock climbing) territory.
 SummitPost’s official writeup of Cantata goes so far as to call the peak an “an easily attainable summit,” though I think that statement requires a lot of qualifications.
-There is plenty of tricky scrambling and some routefinding on the west ridge route, and there’s no doubt that if you get significantly off-route you could find yourself in some nasty Class 4 stuff, particularly on the lower ridge.
-The north face is Class 5 and is probably best left alone entirely.
+There is plenty of tricky scrambling and some routefinding on the west ridge route, and getting off-route will immediately put you in Class 4 or 5 territory.
 While no single section of the route is too far beyond what someone might encounter on, say, the west ridge of Ptarmigan or North Suicide, Cantata’s general steepness, routefinding challenges, height, and remoteness demand an additional level of commitment.
 It is probably comparable in difficulty with nearby Eagle Peak, and overall significantly harder than Bold (minus the climb out of Stiver’s Gully).
 I would not recommend climbing the peak for the first time in fog/clouds (and never in the rain), and would leave at least a few hours of extra daylight at the end of your trip.
 I would also recommend wearing a helmet.

 Cantata Peak Approach